 I will try to make a long story short.
 I am 48 years old and I was raised in a Catholic family in the area of Montreal, Canada.
 I became a Christian with my sister when I was 16 and went to a local Baptist church for about 3 years at the time.
 For different reasons I lost interest in going to a church, but I’ve always kept faith in Jesus, up to now.

 About 6 years ago, I discovered PCG by television program Key of David with Gerald Flurry.
 I saw it as an “update” to the Bible and was very impressed by Herbert W. Armstrong’s vision.
 I began to read their literature, send donations to be part of “the work,” talk to others about it to “take the message out” as they say.
-I had begun to be sucked in the swirl.
+I had begun to be sucked into the swirl.

 Subtly, the more I read their literature, the more I felt intolerant with people around me whom didn’t see Herbert Armstrong as the end-time prophet.
 I was also more and more afraid of God, because I didn’t attend a church and was far away from Edmond, Oklahoma, where “salvation” seemed to be.
 In addition to that, my wife (who had attended a Pentecostal Christian church in the past and did not have a good experience) refused totally the idea of joining this “work.”